ollimacp/spacial-boxcounting-cpu-gpu/DEVELOPMENT_ROADMAP.md

 - Package is now installable with `pip install -e .` and CLI works with `spacial-boxcount`
 - Added comprehensive benchmarking and platform compatibility analysis
 - Created documentation organization plan for comprehensive docs
+- **Package is now ready for PyPI publishing with full security compliance**
-- Next step: Implement documentation improvements and prepare for PyPI release
+- Next step: Update author information and publish to PyPI